fowlay/gerke-decoder/README.md

 6: Adaptive segments: Similar to the no. 5 method, plus it adapts to frequency drift and fading.

+7: Integrating: Sums over short segments of the signal are examined, locating probable dots and dashes.
+This method does not require detection of tone/silence crossings, which tends to be very sensitive to noise.
 <span style="font-weight: bold;">This is the default decoding
 method</span>.